 It was 3-0 just two minutes later and what a strike!
-Aneke played a one-two with substitute Robbie Muirhead before arrowing a stunning 20-yard effort into the top right-hand corner – a contender for goal of the season!
+Aneke played a one-two with Downing before arrowing a stunning 20-yard effort into the top right-hand corner – a contender for goal of the season!

 The Dons were running riot and they had a fourth on 84 minutes when Aneke received a corner from Upson and fired past McGee from a tight angle to bag back-to-back braces and put the gloss on a magnificent away day.

 Starting XI: Martin; Baldock, Downing, Walsh, Williams; Potter, Upson, Barnes (Muirhead 72), Aneke (Brittain 87); Maynard, Agard (Powell 85).